-Each member team of the ASRC brings its own unique set of skills, members, and philosophies to the conference.
-The common core skill set among all the member teams is the ground-based Search and Rescue (SAR) skills that are set in the conference Training Standards (i.e. Field Team Member [FTM] and Field Team Leader [FTL]).
-These skills are ubiquitous throughout the conference such that every member of each member team is trained in these fundamental skills.
+Each member Group of the ASRC brings its own unique set of skills, members, and philosophies to the conference.
+The common core skill set among all the member Groups is the ground-based Search and Rescue (SAR) skills that are set in the conference Training Standards (i.e. Field Team Member [FTM] and Field Team Leader [FTL]).
+These skills are ubiquitous throughout the conference such that every member of each member Group is trained in these fundamental skills.
 The standardized performance expectations for this basic knowledge are found in the conference Training Manual.
-Each member team has adopted as part of their own training program the standards set forth in this manual.
+Each member Group has adopted as part of their own training program the standards set forth in this manual.

-Each member team also contributes their own set of specializations within SAR.
+Each member Group also contributes their own set of specializations within SAR.
 Some of these specializations may include:

 - cave rescue and recovery;

-- wilderness medicine:
+- 2. wilderness medicine;

-- canine resources:
+- 3. canine resources;

 - search management and incident command specialists;

-- disaster response training and resources,
+- 5. disaster response training and resources,

-- equestrian resources;
+- 6. equestrian resources;

-- wilderness pre-hospital care;
+- 7. wilderness pre-hospital care;

 - data, information, and communications system specialists;

-- law-enforcement and local government liaisons; and
+- 9. law-enforcement and local government liaisons; and

-- search and recovery specialists.
+- 10. search and recovery specialists.

-Teams with specializations provide their own equipment and standards (which may be in addition to standards promulgated by the conference) to conduct these specialized operations.
+Groups with specializations provide their own equipment and standards (which may be in addition to standards promulgated by the conference) to conduct these specialized operations.